 I asked our team about their experiences working remotely.
 How do they feel on a day-to-day basis?
-What works for team and relationship building?
+What works for remote team and remote relationship building?
 How do they balance work and life?
 Their insights proved profound (per usual):

 - “I don’t feel lonely.
 I interact with people all day long!!
 I just don’t happen to be in the same room with them.” – JJ